miladashouri/residential-energy-prediction/README.md

 # Introduction:

-This project predicts the energy consumption a building would consume in terms of the given building characteristics, Specifically:
+This project predicts the energy consumption a building would consume in terms of the given building characteristics.

 ## Startup:
 **The best way to start the application is through creating a conda envireonment, for example:**